 Memorial Day

-On Memorial Day the Vermilion Yacht Club conducts a traditional ceremony which has taken place since our founding.
-At 12:30 PM VYC members, lagoon residence, the VYC Bridge and all available Past Commodores, in full dress uniform, assemble on the front lawn.
-The ceremony consists of the Commodore welcome, flag raising and National Anthem, blessing of the fleet, presentation of flag officers and the honoring of our fallen servicemen.
+Each Memorial Day, the Vermilion Yacht Club continues a cherished tradition that has been observed since its founding.
+At 12:30 PM, members, lagoon residents, the VYC Bridge, and available Past Commodores—dressed in full uniform—gather on the front lawn.
+The ceremony includes a welcome from the Commodore, the raising of the flag accompanied by the National Anthem, a blessing of the fleet, introduction of flag officers, and a tribute honoring fallen servicemen.

-During the ceremony patriotic music is performed by the Vermilion High School Marching Band and bagpipes are played.
-Immediately following the ceremony , the club host a lunch were all attendees are invited.
-Upon culmination of the lunch Captains decorate and prepare their ships for the Fleet Parade which proceeds out to Lake Erie, back to the club for a Commodore salute, and then up river before returning to the Anchorage.
+Patriotic music is provided by the Vermilion High School Marching Band, along with the stirring sound of bagpipes.
+Immediately following the ceremony, the club hosts a luncheon open to all attendees.
+Afterward, captains decorate and ready their vessels for the Fleet Parade, which proceeds onto Lake Erie, returns to the club for a Commodore’s salute, and continues up the river before concluding at the Anchorage.

 The Albert F. Sprock Memorial Trophy for Seamanship